Cabins and Facilities

 Public restrooms are available on all vessels.
 Public showers are available on all vessels except the Lituya, Chenega and Fairweather.

-Locking coin-op storage lockers are available for rent aboard the M/Vs Columbia, Kennicott, Malaspina, Matanuska, Taku, and Tustumena.
+Locking coin-op storage lockers are available for rent aboard the M/Vs Columbia, Kennicott, Malaspina, Matanuska, and Taku.

 There are public access phones on some AMHS vessels, which require a phone card or credit card number.
 Ship-to-shore radio-telephone service is available only in the event of an emergency situation.